sharifulkadersunny/AI-Based-Mock-Interview/README.md

 ## Feedback

-If you have any feedback, please reach me at [mohamedamaan319@gmail.com](mailto:mohamedamaan319@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mohamedamaan319/).
+If you have any feedback, please reach me at [sharifulkadersunny@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/sharifulkadersunny/).

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
-1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them to your branch.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

-## Support

-Show your support by 🌟 the project!!